ax-llm/ax/README.md

 const ai = new AxOpenAI({ apiKey, conf } as AxOpenAIArgs);
 ```

-## 3. My prompt is too long and can I change the max tokens
+## 3. My prompt is too long / can I change the max tokens?

 ```ts
 const conf = axOpenAIDefaultConfig(); // or OpenAIBestOptions() conf.maxTokens = 2000;
 ```

-## 4. How do I change the model say I want to use GPT4
+## 4. How do I change the model? (e.g., I want to use GPT4)

 ```ts
 const conf = axOpenAIDefaultConfig(); // or OpenAIBestOptions() conf.model = OpenAIModel.GPT4Turbo;
 ```

-## Monorepo tops & tricks
+## Monorepo tips & tricks

-It's important to remember that we should only run `npm install` from the root directory.
-This is to prevent the creation of nested `package-lock.json` files and to avoid non deduplicated `node_modules`.
+It is essential to remember that we should only run `npm install` from the root directory.
+This prevents the creation of nested `package-lock.json` files and avoids non-deduplicated `node_modules`.

 Adding new dependencies in packages should be done with e.g. `npm install lodash --workspace=ax` (or just modify the appropriate `package.json` and run `npm install` from root).